bioperl/bioperl.github.io/howtos/Advanced_BioPerl.md

 Reading documentation is sometimes as tough as writing the documentation.
 Try to read documentation before you ask a question - not only might it answer your question, but more importantly it will give you idea why the person who wrote the module wrote it - and this will be the frame work in which you can understand his or her answer.

 You might also want to examine the models, or class diagrams, in the models directory.
 These diagrams are not guaranteed to include every single class but may help you understand the overall layout of BioPerl's modules.

-Documentation on can also be found in the form of scripts - check the examples/root directory for a start, as well as .

 Respect People's Code
 -----------------------